-Cape Town - Striking MyCiTi bus drivers disrupted several routes in Cape Town on Wednesday, a city official said.
+Cape Town - Striking MyCiTi bus drivers disrupted several routes in Cape Town on Wednesday morning, a city official said.

 Several drivers from the Transpeninsula Investments (TPI) vehicle operating company started striking at 5am, transport mayoral committee member Brett Herron said.